 If you already take medication for anxiety, ask your doctor before taking any herbs.
 Some of the herbs used to treat anxiety can interact with anxiety medications.

-- Valerian (Valeriana officinalis, 150 mg, 2 to 3 times per day) is an herbal treatment for insomnia that is sometimes used to treat anxiety as well, although evidence is mixed.
-Some studies show that valerian does help reduce anxiety, but one study found that valerian was no better at reducing social anxiety than a placebo.
+- Valerian ((Valeriana officinalis) is an herbal treatment for insomnia that is sometimes used to treat anxiety as well, although evidence is mixed.
+Some studies show that valerian helps reduce anxiety, but one study found that valerian was no better at reducing social anxiety than a placebo.
 Valerian is often combined with lemon balm (Melissa officinalis) or St. John's wort (Hypericum perforatum) for treating mild-to-moderate anxiety.
 Valerian may interact with other drugs that have a sedative effect, such as benzodiazepines, barbiturates, narcotics, antidepressants, and antihistamines.
-Do not take valerian if you are pregnant or nursing.
+DO NOT take valerian if you are pregnant or nursing.
 People with liver problems should not take valerian.
 St. John's wort can affect other drugs you may be taking, including antidepressants, birth control, or other medications.
 You should avoid St. John's wort while pregnant or nursing.
 Talk to your doctor before using St. John's wort with any other medications.

-- Kava kava (Piper methysticum, 100 - 200 mg, 2 to 4 times a day) is sometimes suggested for mild-to-moderate anxiety, but the Food and Drug Administration (FDA) has issued a warning concerning kava's effect on the liver.
+- Kava kava (Piper methysticum) is sometimes suggested for mild-to-moderate anxiety, but the Food and Drug Administration (FDA) has issued a warning concerning kava's effect on the liver.
 In rare cases, severe liver damage has been reported.
 Talk to your doctor before taking kava, and do not take it for more than a few days.

 Essential oils of lemon balm, bergamot, and jasmine are calming, and you can use them as aromatherapy.
 Place several drops in a warm bath or atomizer, or on a cotton ball.

 Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths, based on their knowledge and experience, may consider the following remedies for the treatment of anxiety.
-Before prescribing a remedy, homeopaths take into account a person's constitutional type -- your physical, emotional, and psychological makeup.
+Before prescribing a remedy, homeopaths take into account a person's constitutional type, includes your physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for each individual.

 Some evidence shows that acupuncture may help reduce symptoms of anxiety, especially when combined with behavioral therapies, including psychotherapy.
 One study showed that benefits lasted as long as one year after treatment.